jirka-m97/plant-phenotyping-pipeline/README_MAIN.md

 ## Features

-### 1. Robot and turntable control
-- Control algorithms for the robotic arm (serving as a sensor carrier for multispectral and industrial cameras) and the custom-built motorised turntable.
-- Accurate synchronisation of plant positioning with sensor operation, ensuring consistency across repeated measurements.
-- Flexible sensor positioning within the working space, enabling reproducible measurement conditions across diverse phenotyping tasks.

-### 2. Multispectral analysis
+### 1. Multispectral analysis
 - Multispectral camera control routines enabling automated RGB and NIR image acquisition, data management, and storage.
 - Processing pipelines for handling multispectral datasets.
 - Implementation of vegetation index (NDVI) computation to assess plant vitality and stress status.
 - Implementation of an automatic image segmentation module (Deeplab v3+ with backbone ResNet-50) for reliable separation of plant material from the background prior to analysis.

-### 3. Photogrammetric analysis
+### 2. Photogrammetric analysis
+- Control algorithms for the robotic arm (serving as a sensor carrier for industrial RGB cameras) and the custom-built motorised turntable.
+- Accurate synchronisation of plant positioning with sensor operation, ensuring consistency across repeated measurements.
+- Flexible sensor positioning within the working space, enabling reproducible measurement conditions across diverse phenotyping tasks.
-- Software for industrial RGB camera operation and automated RGB image acquisition.
+- Software for industrial RGB camera operation and automated image acquisition.
 - Integration with [the Metashape API](https://www.agisoft.com/pdf/metashape_python_api_2_0_0.pdf) for three-dimensional plant reconstruction, enabling detailed analysis of morphology and growth dynamics.

 ---